simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 ### Use It!

-Of course you need to use the information from you’ve worked so hard to collect or the whole process is pointless!
+Of course you need to use the information from you've worked so hard to collect or the whole process is pointless!

 ## Quit Early